Early Years Foundation Stage

 EYFS ELGs.PNG

-To achieve a ‘Good Level of Development’ (GLD), children need to achieve the expected standard in all areas of learning, apart from Understanding the World and Expressive Arts & Design.
-Children’s development and progress is discussed during our termly early years assessment meetings, where observations and pupil knowledge are discussed and judgements are made.
+To achieve a Good Level of Development (GLD), children must meet the expected standard in all areas of learning except Understanding the World and Expressive Arts & Design.
+Progress is reviewed during termly early years assessment meetings, where observations and pupil knowledge are discussed.
+Judgements are moderated with SLT to ensure consistency and accuracy, supported by DfE Exemplification materials - one of which we feature in. https://youtu.be/NtSTpie78xc

 Further links about our EYFS curriculum at Horn’s Mill and useful EYFS documents are available below.